 As you have seen, if you die without a will in Alberta, provincial legislations exist that determine what happens to your estate – and it may not be what you intend.
 The results may be undesirable and unfair.

-By writing a will with aid of an experienced estate planning lawyer at Vest Estate Lawyers in Calgary, you can distribute your estate according to your wishes, make provisions for dependents, and state your reasons for not leaving assets to certain family members if required.
+By writing a will with aid of an experienced estate planning lawyer at Vest Estate Lawyers, you can distribute your estate according to your wishes, make provisions for dependents, and state your reasons for not leaving assets to certain family members if required.